What is bitcoin? A guide to investing, mining and risks

 What is Bitcoin?

-By design, Bitcoin is public.
-So, theoretically, anyone with a computer and internet can become a miner—no one person or group owns or controls it.
-It’s decentralized, meaning it doesn’t have a single server, organization, or computer “running Bitcoin.”
+By design, Bitcoin is public and decentralized.
+Theoretically, anyone with a computer and internet can become a miner.
+No one person or group owns or controls Bitcoin nor does it have a single server, organization, or computer “running Bitcoin.”
 Instead, different stakeholders control different aspects.
+Note, mining bitcoin and investing are different.
+An investor may purchase, hold on to, or sell bitcoin in an effort to realize a profit, while the purpose of a miner is to validate and record transactions on a cryptocurrency network in exchange for small transaction fees and cryptocurrency.

 Mining Bitcoins

+Mining bitcoins is the process of authenticating and recording transactions on the Bitcoin network’s blockchain to ensure accuracy and privacy.
 Miners are the people that use their computing power to make the Bitcoin network run.
-Miners are continuously competing to verify Bitcoin transactions by solving highly complicated math problems.
-The first miner to confirm the pending transactions and create a new block on the blockchain is awarded a newly minted bitcoin.
+They are continuously competing with other miners to verify Bitcoin transactions by solving intricate math problems.
+The first miner to validate the pending transactions and add a new block to the blockchain is awarded a newly minted bitcoin.

 While technically anyone can mine bitcoin, the amount of processing power and electricity needed to mine competitively is huge.
 This means most mining is done by specialized companies or groups who pool their resources together to maximize their chances of successfully solving the complex math problems required to unlock new bitcoin.